 What sign do the plantable pencils make?

 Sprout's mission is to inspire people and businesses to make greener choices.
-If you can plant a pencil, what else can you do to make a difference?
+If you can plant a pen, what else can you do to make a difference?
 Even very small steps count!
-Simply swapping a plastic ballpoint pen for a Sprout pen can make a difference.
-Every year, 50 billion plastic ballpoint pens are produced and sold worldwide.
-That's 135 million plastic pens a day.
-A huge amount of plastic that sooner or later is simply thrown away carelessly and ends up in landfills.
-If we can replace just a tiny proportion of these pens with plantable pens, we will have a good reason to produce them and be happy to make the world a little greener.
+Simply trading in a plastic ballpoint pen for a Sprout pen can mean a difference.
+Worldwide, 50 billion plastic ballpoint pens are produced and sold each year.
+That's 135 million plastic pens per day.
+A huge amount of plastic that sooner or later will just be carelessly thrown away and end up in landfills.
+If we can replace just a tiny fraction of these pens with plantable pens, we have a good reason to produce them and be happy about making the world a little bit greener.

 How will Sprout continue to develop as a company?

-We already have a lot of ideas for this.
-For example, we have recently developed the world's first plant-based make-up stick.
+There are already a lot of ideas for this.
+Very recently, for example, we developed the world's first plantable makeup stick.
 My expectations for this product are high, I want to penetrate the large market of the cosmetics industry and it looks very promising so far.

 In addition to the B2B business, we also want to further expand the private customer business.
-That's why we regularly develop special editions, such as the Spread The Love Edition, for which we have engraved the pens with symbols and sayings that make the pens an ideal gift for lovers or friends.
-We are currently launching the Kids Color Kit, which consists of eight different colored pencils and a matching coloring book.
-It's a fun way to show children what sustainability means - a great gift for the next birthday party.
+That's why we regularly develop special editions, such as the Spread The Love Edition, for which we have engraved the pencils with symbols and sayings that make them an ideal gift for lovers or friends.
+We are now launching the Kids Color Kit, which consists of eight different colored pencils and a matching coloring book.
+It's an easy way to show kids what sustainability means in a playful way - simply a great gift for the next birthday party.

 Where to get the pencils that become a plant?

 I am an avid fan of the plastic free and plantable pencils.
-The concept is convincing and the people behind it work with genuine enthusiasm for nature.
+The concept is convincing and the people behind it work with honest enthusiasm for nature.
 When Environmental protection in school is only focused on very slowly, projects like Sprout have to bring the topic of sustainability into schools.
 What do you think about the plantable pencil?
-I look forward to your comment under this post!
+I look forward to your comments below this post!

 Stay clean,

-PS: In the Plastic free store you can find in the category Baby & Child other great plastic-free alternatives to conventional plastic items at school.
+PS.: In the Plastic free store you can find in the category Baby & Child by the way, more great plastic-free alternatives to traditional plastic items at school.